- Ph.D., Music Education, University of Colorado

 - B.M.E., Music Education, University of Colorado

 Cannava served as the American School Band Directors Association (ASBDA) national president, and was on the executive board for five years.
-He received an NBA Citation of Excellence Award, a Phi Beta Mu – Colorado Outstanding Band Director of the Year Award, has been nominated to the Colorado Bandmasters Association Hall of Fame three times, and recently was nominated to the 2017 Colorado Music Educators Association Hall of Fame.
+He received an NBA Citation of Excellence Award, a Phi Beta Mu – Colorado Outstanding Band Director of the Year Award, and was inducted into the Colorado Music Educators Association Hall of Fame in 2017.

 Cannava is the director of the Denver Jazz Club Youth All-Stars, who have performed in New Orleans and New York City, at the Sacramento Jazz Festival, the Montreux, Switzerland Jazz Festival, the Montreux Meets Brienz Jazz Festival, the Assisi, Italy Music Festival, the Milan Expo in Citta Festival, and the Umbria, Italy Jazz Festival.

 From 2010 through 2014, he was an instrumental music education instructor at the Metropolitan State University of Denver.
 The University of Colorado, University of Northern Colorado, and VanderCook College of Music have had Cannava as a guest presenter for their music education classes.
 In addition, he has served on the faculty of the Conn-Selmer Institute at Notre Dame University.